How to get an accurate translation?

-So, the first step to receiving accurate translations in Russian, English or any other language, is to make sure your translator is a specialist not only in your general field, but in the right sub-area too.
+So, the first step to receiving accurate translations in Russian, English, or any other language, is to make sure your translator is a specialist not only in your general field but in the right sub-area too.
 General translators without experience in your specific area cannot provide high-quality meaningful translations.

 At Translators Family all our translators have narrow translation specialisations.
-We have teams of English, French, German, Italian, Spanish, Polish, Ukrainian, and Russian technical and engineering translators with a wealth of experience in automotive, civil, electronics, energy, industrial, telecoms, oil and gas, transport and other fields.
-Our IT translators have a range of sub-specialisms such as software, hardware, Internet, telecommunication equipment, e-commerce, intellectual property rights, legal and more.
+We have teams of English, French, German, Italian, Spanish, Polish, Ukrainian, and Russian technical and engineering translators with a wealth of experience in automotive, civil, electronics, energy, industrial, telecoms, oil and gas, transport, and other fields.
+Our IT translators have a range of sub-specialists such as software, hardware, Internet, telecommunication equipment, e-commerce, intellectual property rights, legal and more.

 Finding a freelancer who has just the right specialism for you is fine, but what if your text has two or more specialisms?
 Let’s say you run a cement plant.
 In the course of your business you might need operating manuals for cement plant equipment, safety manuals, environmental documentation, training materials, financial, legal and marketing papers, business proposals and correspondence… the list goes on.